 Laura Fraser Hardy is the Chief of Staff to the Queensland Attorney-General Until February 2018, Laura was a Senior Associate at Hall Payne Lawyers.
 During her ten years at Hall Payne Lawyers, Laura worked predominantly in employment/industrial relations, discrimination law and disciplinary law.

-Laura is an active member of the ALP and was the federal candidate for Bonner in the 2013 and 2016 federal elections.
+Laura is an member of the ALP and was the federal candidate for Bonner in the 2013 and 2016 federal elections.
 Laura has been on the National Committee of EMILY’s List, and was previously the Queensland Labor Women’s Network President.

 Sabina Husic is the Director of Media to the Victorian Premier, Dan Andrews.
 An experienced communications strategist, Sabina has shaped political, media and digital campaigns that have engaged millions.
 She is a highly respected advisor on media and digital strategy, crisis management, targeted campaigning, public affairs and stakeholder relations.

-She has held some of the most senior advisory roles in government and opposition across federal and state politics, including as Deputy Chief of Staff to Opposition Leader Anthony Albanese, Head of Digital Media to Premier Dan Andrews, Director of Communications to Premier Kristina Keneally, and Media Advisor to Premier Nathan Rees.
-Sabina also boasts significant experience within the not-for-profit sector, having worked as General Manager of Media and Communications at Basketball Australia and Chief of Staff at the Australian Workers Union.
+She has held senior advisory roles in government and opposition across federal and state politics, including as Deputy Chief of Staff to Opposition Leader Anthony Albanese, Head of Digital Media to Premier Dan Andrews, Director of Communications to Premier Kristina Keneally, and Media Advisor to Premier Nathan Rees.
+Sabina also worked as General Manager of Media and Communications at Basketball Australia and Chief of Staff at the Australian Workers Union.